ZoeyX-FD/Zoey/README.md

 example topic = agent ai , solana ecosystem , or bitcoin , or u can choose freely, the agent can search based your choose topic and give sentiment result

+u can cheks more in my example in folder crypto-agents

+ - teknikal analysis agent

+cargo run --example technical_analysis -- (namecoin) (nameyourprovider) (nameyourprovider - model )

+cargo run --example technical_analysis -- bitcoin deepseek deepseek-chat

+- scraping twitter user

+cargo run --example twitter_user_extract (username) (number of tweet) (number of day) ai

+cargo run --example twitter_user_extract aixbt_agent 50 1 ai

 ====================

-cargo run -p zoey
+cargo run -p zoey-rag

-for my another agent Zoey is for general , purpose for research and direct chat
+this is for general , purpose for research and direct chat

-u must have cohere api key, because for embedding im using this , and for deafult im using mistral provider
+u must have cohere api key or another provider , because for embedding im using this , and for deafult im using mistral provider

 he can read and ingest you document or website